 In 1241, the castle resisted the Mongol invasion, for which king Bela IV granted Nitra the status of a free royal city and numerous privileges.
 In 1288 Ladislaus IV of Hungary gave the castle together with the city to the episcopal curia.
 From that moment until 1848, the Nitra remained the subject of bishops.
 In 1271, the castle was heavily damaged during the siege by the Czech king Ottokar II.
-Rebuilt, it was once again conquered in 1311 by Matthew Csák, who destroyed the city, taking revenge for the excommunication on him.
-After the fall of the magnate, the castle returned to the bishops and its restoration began.
-Another reconstruction took place during the reign of Sigismund of Luxembourg, and the next in the first half of the sixteenth century.
-In 1663, the castle surrendered without a fight to the Turkish army, but a year later it was recaptured by the Austrians.
-In relation with the Turkish threat in 1673-1674, the castle was rebuilt into a early modern fortress.
-The Turks never again stormed Nitra, but at the beginning of the 18th century it was captured by the armies of Francis Rakoczi, again seriously damaging the stronghold.
-Later construction works concerned only to the interiors of the castle.
+Rebuilt, it was conquered again, first in 1311 and then in 1317 by Matthew Csák, who destroyed the city, taking revenge for the excommunication.
+After the fall of the magnate in 1321, the castle returned to the bishops and its restoration began.
+Another reconstruction took place during the reign of Sigismund of Luxembourg and then in the second half of the 16th century.
+The latter was already carried out on the basis of Renaissance bastion fortifications.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.